Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects: Properties of the Proxy Random Variable U

 \section{Properties of the Proxy Random Variable \texorpdfstring{$U$}{U}}

 Scientists often round data and then misspecify the probability distribution of the proxy random variable.
-For example, \cite{tilley2019nearshore} round raw catch per unit effort fishing data and then models this data as a Poisson random variable.
-In our context, the proxy random variable $U$ may have a probability distribution that is significantly different than $Y$.
+For example, \cite{tilley2019nearshore} rounds raw catch per unit effort fishing data and then models these data as a Poisson random variable.
+In our context, the proxy random variable $U$ may have a probability distribution that is significantly different than $Y$. \begin{lemma} If $\lfloor x \rfloor$ maps $x$ to the greatest integer less than or equal to $x$, $\lceil x \rceil$ maps $x$ to the least integer greater than or equal to $x$, $Y$ is a non-negative discrete random variable, and $U=n[\frac{Y}{n}]$, then,